mui/material-ui/docs/pages/blog/first-look-at-joy.md

 ### Component integration

-We put considerable effort into constructing the CSS variables for each component such that they can be seamlessly composed with the least customization.
+We meticulously constructed the CSS variables for each component so you can seamlessly compose them with little customization necessary.
 One good example is the input component, where the border radius of the input's children automatically adapts to that of the input.
-These small details mean the components adapt to different scenarios, which saves considerable time by avoiding manual adjustments.
+These small details mean the components adapt to different scenarios, which saves considerable time when customizing the components by avoiding manual adjustments.

 <img src="/static/blog/first-look-at-joy/component-integration.png" style="width: 796px; margin-top: 16px; margin-bottom: 8px;" alt="Screenshot of two text inputs, one being native from Joy UI and another with border-radius customized" />